dtcenter/METstat2json/README.md

 In vscode there is usually a link above the test case function name that allows you to run or debug the test case.
 For the command line this is how I do it

 There are also integration level tests in the structColumnDefs/definitions_test.go file.
-These tests use the test_data directory that is included in the repo and test most (if not all) of the various output file formats from the 12.0 version of MET.
-As more kinds of data are added to subsequent releases of MET this test_data directory can be modified to include sample data for new ouputfile versions.
+These tests use the testdata directory that is included in the repo and test most (if not all) of the various output file formats from the 12.0 version of MET.
+As more kinds of data are added to subsequent releases of MET this testdata directory can be modified to include sample data for new ouputfile versions.
 These tests are good examples of how to use the parser.

 ```text
 ranpierce-mac1:buildHeaderLineTypeUtilities randy.pierce$ cd /Users/randy.pierce/metlinetypes/pkg/buildHeaderLineTypeUtilities/